logicalclocks/hopsworks/docs/admin/ldap/configure-ldap.md

   <figcaption>Configure LDAP</figcaption>
 </figure>

-- Account status: the status a user will be assigned when lodging in for the first time.
+- Account status: the status a user will be assigned when logging in for the first time.
 If a use is assigned a status different from _Activated_ an admin needs to manually activate each user from the [User management](../user.md).
 - Group mapping: allows you to specify a mapping between LDAP groups and Hopsworks groups.
 The mapping is a semicolon separated string in the form ```Directory Administrators->HOPS_ADMIN;IT People-> HOPS_USER```.
 Default